 Brighten Up with Functional Lighting

 Install bright and functional lighting to enhance visibility and ambiance.
-I’ve found that the right lighting can transform a cramped space into a cheerful one.
+I’ve found that the right lighting can transform a cramped space, like an under stairs pantry, into a cheerful one.

 Open Shelving for Easy Access